How to join ARCH

-To apply for membership, you will need to complete an application form, which you can download here.
+To apply for membership, you will need to complete an application form.
+DOWNLOAD APPLICATION FORM.
 All new memberships must be approved by the membership committee.
 If you have any questions regarding eligibility, please contact our membership secretary, Emily Mumford - email firstname.lastname@example.org

 ARCH membership criteria

 Naturally, to maintain our high standards, there are certain criteria you must meet to become an ARCH member.
 These include:

 - A medical background, or a significant experience in a body-based therapy

 - A completed course of training that satisfies the standards required by ARCH